LuffyTheFox/diffusers/README.md

-Introduction:

 Fork from ShivamShirao diffusers repo https://github.com/ShivamShrirao/diffusers optimized for Anything v3.0

 This fork will use training and class images from your Google Drive.
 Quick and easy usage.
+You can upload files via Google Drive for Desktop.

 Everything is preconfigured for 36 (N) training pictures via following formula: